About stress in pre-teens and teenagers

 Stress is a response to external challenges, pressures or events.
 These might include things like looming deadlines, difficult decisions or health scares.

-If you’re feeling stressed in these situations, your body will let you know.
-For example, your heart rate might go up, your breathing might get faster and your muscles might tense up.
+If your child is feeling stressed in these situations, their body will let them know.
+For example, your child’s heart rate might go up, their breathing might get faster and their muscles might tense up.

-Stress is a normal part of life.
+Stress is part of life.
 Everyone experiences stress, and some stress is OK.
-It can get you ready for action and give you the motivation to get things done.
+It can get your child ready for action and give them the motivation to get things done.
 For example, feeling stressed about an upcoming test can motivate your child to study.
 Or knowing they have to get to the bus on time can help your child get ready in the morning.

 Although some stress is OK, too much stress can be overwhelming.
 It can interfere with sleep, thinking and learning, and it can get in the way of your child enjoying life.

 When pre-teens and teenagers have too much stress, they might have:

 - tense muscles, headaches, a tight jaw, teeth-grinding, a racing heart and sweaty palms